alexzaganelli/strapi-plugin-email-designer/README.md

 ## 🔧 Configuration

-You can pass configuration options directly to the editor that ist used by this plugin.
+You can pass configuration options directly to the editor that is used by this plugin.
 To do so, in your `config/plugins.js` file of your project, configure the plugin like this:

 ```javascript
 module.exports = () => ({